undici77/CodeStyle/C_CodeStyle.md

 - All names must be in English
 - The identifier must be as descriptive as possible, trying not to use ambiguous abbreviations and without duplicating information that is already known or easily understood
-- With the help of the various types case (upper case, lower case, camel case) and the use of underscores, will be intuitive and simple identifying what it is
+- With the help of the various type case (upper case, lower case, camel case) and the use of underscores, will be intuitive and simple identifying what it is

 	* Description Table